icecmach/oracle-vagrant/dataguard/ol9_19/README.md

-# Vagrant 19c Data Guard Build
+# Oracle 19c Data Guard Build

 The Vagrant scripts here will allow you to build a 19c Data Guard system by just starting the VMs in the correct order.